fpsom/elixir-ml-biostats-hackathon/episode-02.md

 The higher the dimension that features are mapped, the higher the order of Kernel we use.
 In our case, the order of kernel is one **hyperparameter** that is going to be tuned.
 The second hyperparameter we are focusing on is the regularization parameter `C`.
 Generally, the regularization parameter determines the contribution of higher-dimensional features in the final result, so as to avoid overfitting (we'll discuss this scenario in the next episode).

 ## Coding Time
 At the beginning of the following code, we import `train_test_split()` and `SVC()` functions from `scikit-learn` package.
 The `train_test_split()` function splits the initial dataset into a training a testing subset; the test size percentage is defined in `test_size` parameter, while the `shuffle` parameter indicates whether data should be shuffled or not.
 The `random_state` parameter is connected with the shuffle process, and the randomness of eah function in general.
 In fact, to simulate randomness in computers, we use pseudorandom functions that produce pseudorandom sequences.
 These functions start with an initial number and gradually produce the rest of the sequence.
 In this way we are telling the algorithm that the initial number in the pseudorandom sequence should be zero, so as the reader to be able to reproduce exactly the same results as the following code does (if we don't set any value here, the pseudorandom sequence uses time as its input argument).
 The next step is to reuse the `train_test_split()` function to separate train from validation dataaset.
 This time we set `test_size = 0.25`, because we want validation dataset to be the 20% of total samples and, hence, 20%/80% = 25%.
 In addition, we define `degrees` and `c_values` sets so as to detect the optimal hyperparameters tuple.
-Finally, we calculate the value of loss function for validation set. using the `score()` attribute function of the model.
+Finally, we calculate the score using the `score()` attribute function of the model.

 ```python
 from sklearn.model_selection import train_test_split